Viri Galilaei Church

 It is in this place that the historic meeting between Pope Paul VI, head of the Catholic Church and the Patriarch of Constantinople Athenagoras, Ecumenical Patriarch of the Eastern Orthodox Church, was held in 1964, marking an important step in the ecumenical reconciliation attempt between the two denominations.

 Location

 The church is at the northern summit of the Mount of Olives (810 meters), not far from the southern peak where the Russian Orthodox Church of the Ascension and the nearby Chapel of the Ascension are located, and a little southwest of the German Lutheran church of the same name, which is part of the Augusta Victoria compound.

 Description

-To the right and to the left of the door are two pillars on which the inscription in Greek can be read (ΟΙ ΕΝΔΕΜΑΘΗΤΑΙ ΜΑΘΗΤΑΙ ΕΥΘΗΕΑΝΣΑΝ ΕΙΣ ΓΑΛΙΛΑΙΑΝ ΓΑΛΙΛΑΙΑΝ), from : "the eleven disciples return to Galilee".

-Current status

-After the 1967 Six-Day War and the Israeli occupation of East Jerusalem, this church has remain intact.
-Israel's 1980 unilateral annexation of East Jerusalem was condemned as a violation of international law and was declared null and void by the United Nations Security Council in UNSC Resolution 478.